Elijah762/The-Fitness-Pal/README.md

 Version Requirements
 **********************
-    Compatible version of Java, (Java8, jre8.0_221) or newer, and a version of JavaFx installed into your IDE of choice.
+    Compatible version of Java, (Java8, jre8.0_221) or newer, and JavaFx-16 installed into your IDE of choice.
 For editing of FXML files SceneBuilder 3 or above will be required.